-Our faculty are practicing artists and designers who engage in projects internationally, nationally and regionally.
-They exhibit their work in museums, galleries and other venues.
-They engage a variety of audiences, receive critical review in periodicals, publish their own writing and produce documentaries.
+Our faculty are practicing artists and designers who engage in projects internationally, nationally, and regionally.
+They exhibit their work in museums, galleries, and other venues.
+They engage a variety of audiences, receive critical review in periodicals, publish their own writing, and produce documentaries.
 Others produce site-specific performances and lead community-based programs.
-Their range of creative practice spans conceptual and media territories that include art and social practice, propaganda and print media, figurative painting, and cinematic, time-based work including sound and digital film-making, book arts and large-scale sculptural installations.
+Their range of creative practice spans conceptual and media territories that include art and social practice; propaganda and print media; figurative painting; and cinematic, time-based work including sound and digital film-making, book arts, and large-scale sculptural installations.
 Students often have the opportunity to assist faculty members with studio-based work and research that addresses timely and relevant topics, including race, global politics, the environment, art + science, evolving technologies, social justice, and materials culture and studies.

-Visiting Artists and Lecturers
+Visiting Lecturers

 The school brings nationally and internationally recognized artists, designers, historians and critics to campus to promote new ideas in practice, theory and technology.
 Invited speakers often participate in graduate studio visits and conduct one-on-one reviews of work.